Rulers

 Saint Vincent and the Grenadines: Former foreign minister (1998-2001) Allan Cruickshank dies.

-Uruguay: Yamandú Orsi takes office as president with his cabinet (see Dec.
+Uruguay: Yamandú Orsi takes office as president with his cabinet (including Mario Lubetkin as foreign minister; see Dec.
 16, 2024).

 2